-TNF- α is reported to promote inflammatory cell infiltration by upregulating leukocyte adhesion molecules on endothelial cells, serve as a chemotactic agent for monocytes, and activate phagocyte killing mechanisms (10).
-Deficiencies in either TNF- α or its receptors can increase susceptibility to infection by intracellular pathogens (11 - 12).
+The membrane-anchored form of TNF- α has been shown to have lytic activity and may also have an important role in intercellular communication (11).
+The biologically active TNF- α has been shown to exist as a trimer (12, 13).TNF- α is reported to promote inflammatory cell infiltration by upregulating leukocyte adhesion molecules on endothelial cells, serve as a chemotactic agent for monocytes, and activate phagocyte killing mechanisms (14).
+Deficiencies in either TNF- α or its receptors can increase susceptibility to infection by intracellular pathogens (15-16).
 TNF- may also play a role in lymphoid tissue development.
-Knockout mice lack splenic B cell follicles and the ability to form germinal centers (13, 14).
-Other potential physiological roles for TNF- α and its receptors include regulating the differentiation of hematopoietic stem and progenitor cells (15 - 17).
+Knockout mice lack splenic B cell follicles and the ability to form germinal centers (17, 18).
+Other potential physiological roles for TNF- α and its receptors include regulating the differentiation of hematopoietic stem and progenitor cells (19-21).